CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

     }]
     ```

-2. Map the data with **Auto-generated** key for producing the entity origin code.
+2. Map the data with **Auto-generated** key to produce the entity origin code.

 3. Process the data.

 4. Switch to edit mode for the data set.

-5. Apply changes to the data set: capitalize firstName and lastName.
+5. Apply changes to the data set, such as capitalize firstName and lastName.

 6. Re-process the data.

-As a result, you will have 3 golden records because you have changed the origin code of the golden record that has lower case as value.
+As a result, you will have 2 golden records because you have changed the origin code of the golden record that had lowercase values.

 When you process the records for the first time in step 3, you send 2 different codes:

-1. `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`, the hash code with value capitalized.
+1. `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`, the hash code with values capitalized.

-2. `479b8ebe1612297996532b9abeeb9feee4ed4569`, the hash code with the value lower case.
+2. `479b8ebe1612297996532b9abeeb9feee4ed4569`, the hash code with values in lowercase.

 When you process the records for the second time in step 6, you send the same code 2 times:

 3. `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`, the hash code with value capitalized.

-4. `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`, identical hash code for the record that initially was in lower case but has been capitalized in edit mode.
+4. `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`, identical hash code for the record that initially was in lowercase but has been capitalized in edit mode.

 The records with codes 1, 3, and 4 will merge together.
 And the record with code 2 will remain as a separate golden record.

 {:.important}
-If you want to edit your records in the source, make sure not to leverage **auto-generated** key for producing entity origin code.
+If you want to edit your records in the source, do not use auto-generated key for producing entity origin code.

-### Compound key (MDM code)
+### Compound key (MDM code) in primary identifier

-If you do not want to use an auto-generated key for creating an entity origin code, you can use a compound key.
+If you do not want to use an auto-generated key to produce the entity origin code, you can use a compound key.
 A compound key is built by concatenating different attributes to ensure uniqueness.
 It is commonly referred to as the MMDM code.

 For example, an MDM code can combine multiple attributes for a customer.